flipkart-incubator/hbase-orm/README.md

 * To customize serialization/deserialization behavior, you may define your own codec (by implementing the [Codec](./src/main/java/com/flipkart/hbaseobjectmapper/codec/Codec.java) interface) or you may extend the default codec.
 * The optional parameter `codecFlags` (supported by both `@HBColumn` and `@HBColumnMultiVersion` annotations) can be used to pass custom flags to the underlying codec. (e.g. You may want your codec to serialize field `Integer id` in `Citizen` class differently from field `Integer id` in `Employee` class)
 * The default codec class `BestSuitCodec` takes a flag `BestSuitCodec.SERIALIZE_AS_STRING`, whose value is "serializeAsString" (as in the above `Citizen` class example).
 When this flag is set to `true` on a field, the default codec serializes that field (even numerical fields) as strings.
-  * Your custom codec may take other such flags to customize serialization/deserialization behavior at a **class field level**.
+  * Your custom codec may take other such flags as inputs to customize serialization/deserialization behavior at a **class field level**.

 ## Using this library for database access (DAO)
 This library provides an abstract class to define your own [data access object](https://en.wikipedia.org/wiki/Data_access_object).
 For example, you can create one for `Citizen` class in the above example as follows: